 HOW TO GET TO BACHALPSEE LAKE

-As you can see on the map below you need to go to the Firstbahn Station in Grindelwald, purchase your ticket and ride all the way up to First then hike to Bachalpsee Lake.
+As you can see on the map below you need to go to the Firstbahn Station in Grindelwald, purchase your ticket, and ride all the way up to First then hike to Bachalpsee Lake.

 GRINDELWALD TO FIRST

 The first thing you need to do is to get to the Firstbahn in Grindelwald.
-The ticket was 30 CHF (27 USD) one-way to First.
 Here you can use your Swiss Half-Fare Card so you only need to pay half of the ticket price, which is exactly what we did.
-If you prefer to book your ticket in advance online to avoid lines you can do so here.
-You can book a return trip but on this day I actually continued to Faulhorn and then hiked down to Bussalp.
-The cable car runs about every 30 minutes.
-To be sure of the current operating times you can check here.
+You can skip the line, which is often quite long, and you can book your return ticket to Grindelwald to First (return) online in advance.

 The cable car was pretty amazing with views of Eiger and all of the peaks that look over Grindelwald.
 It was about a 25-minute ride to First and we enjoyed it all the way!